 - Treatment Effects in Bunching Designs: The Impact of the Federal Overtime Rule on Hours

-- Abstract: The Fair Labor Standards Act (FLSA) mandates overtime premium pay for most U.S. workers, but a lack of variation in the rule has made it difficult to assess its impacts on hours worked.
+- Abstract: The Fair Labor Standards Act (FLSA) mandates overtime premium pay for most U.S. workers, but a lack of variation in the rule has made it difficult to assess its impact on hours worked.
 I use bunching observed at 40 hours to estimate the effect of the FLSA rule on hours of work, leveraging an extension of the ``bunching design'' identification strategy and an administrative dataset of weekly paychecks.
-I develop a generalized framework in which bunching at a choice-set kink is informative about reduced form causal effects, nesting existing approaches and abstracting them from underlying structural models.
+I develop a framework in which bunching at a choice-set kink is informative about causal effects in a way that is robust across underlying structural models, generalizing previous approaches.
 Under a non-parametric shape constraint on the distribution of hours and flexible assumptions on choice, a local average treatment effect among bunchers is partially identified.
 The bounds are informative in the overtime context and suggest that covered hourly workers in the U.S. work an average of at least half an hour less as a result of the FLSA mandate, in weeks that they do work at least 40 hours.
-This estimate corresponds to a wage elasticity of hours demand of -0.04.
+This delivers an estimate of the wage elasticity of hours demand of -0.04.

 - A Vector Monotonicity Assumption for Multiple Instruments